av1155/CSC423-SuperMaids-Cleaning-Company/README.md

 # SuperMaids Cleaning Company Database

 **CSC 423 - Database Systems**
 **University of Miami**
-**Authors:** Andrea A. Venti Fuentes, Jeremiah Moise
-**Date:** December 07, 2025
+**Authors:** Andrea A. Venti Fuentes, Jeremiah Moise **Date:** December 07, 2025

 ---

 ## Project Overview

-This project implements a relational database for SuperMaids Cleaning Company using **Oracle Enterprise DBMS**.
+This project implements a relational database for SuperMaids Cleaning Company using **SQLite**.
 The database manages clients, employees, cleaning requirements, equipment, and their relationships.

 ---